johnshin86/white-box-vision/README.md

 # white-box-vision

-This library is inspired by the work for Nora Belrose: https://github.com/norabelrose/white-box, and is a vision transformer version of that library.
+This library is a library for the testing of vision models.